Back to Top

 How do I register for classes?

 Students must see an advisor before they can register for classes.
-After the advisor has cleared you to register, you can log in to the PAWS system by putting in your PID number and PIN number.
-You will need to go to the registration webpage and choose the department and course number of the class you need.
+After the advisor has cleared you to register, you can log on to PAWS and go to the 'Registration' tab.
+Click here for more information on registering for classes.

 Click on the green button next to the class section you want to enroll in.
 After you have finished choosing classes, be sure to view your schedule to make sure the choices shown are what you intended.